What Is a Fastener Material? | Stainless Steel of Fastener Material | The steel of Fastener Material | Coatings of Fastener Material

 There is much consideration when choosing the ideal type and material for fasteners.
 For example, the material chosen should generally be reliable, cost-effective, and maintain durability in the environment.

 This often means the corrosion resistance of the fastener material.
 The corrosion resistance of a particular fastener will also depend on the materials involved because the uneven metal that is in contact with each other may cause galvanic corrosion.
-The most common materials for mechanical fasteners, such as bolts and screws, are steel.

 Different grade of steel is available, depending on the strength required.
 If rust or rust is a concern, stainless steel, brass, or titanium may be used.
 Surface coatings, such as bright zinc plating, are also often used to prevent corrosion.